Traffic bottleneck: Stationary bottleneck

 Consider a stretch of highway with two lanes in one direction.
 Suppose that the fundamental diagram is modeled as shown here.
 The highway has a peak capacity of Q vehicles per hour, corresponding to a density of kc vehicles per mile.
 The highway normally becomes jammed at kj vehicles per mile.

 Before capacity is reached, traffic may flow at A vehicles per hour, or a higher B vehicles per hour.
 In either case, the speed of vehicles is vf (or "free flow"), because the roadway is under capacity.

 Now, suppose that at a certain location x0, the highway narrows to one lane.
 The maximum capacity is now limited to D’, or half of Q, since only one lane of the two is available.
 State D shares the same flow rate as state D, but its vehicular density is higher.

 Using a time-space diagram, we may model the bottleneck event.
 Suppose that at time t0, traffic begins to flow at rate B and speed vf.
 After time t1, vehicles arrive at the lighter flowrate A.

 Before the first vehicles reach location x0, the traffic flow is unimpeded.
 However, downstream of x0, the roadway narrows, reducing the capacity by half—and to below that of state B. Due to this, vehicles will begin queuing upstream of x0.
 This is represented by high-density state D. The vehicle speed in this state is the slower vd, as taken from the fundamental diagram.
 Downstream of the bottleneck, vehicles transition to state D, where they again travel at free-flow speed vf.

 Once vehicles arrive at rate A starting at time t1, the queue will begin to clear and eventually dissipate.
 State A has a flowrate below the one-lane capacity of states D and D.

 On the time-space diagram, a sample vehicle trajectory is represented with a dotted arrow line.
 The diagram can readily represent vehicular delay and queue length.
-It's a simple matter of taking horizontal and vertical measurements within the region of state D.
+It is a simple matter of taking horizontal and vertical measurements within the region of state D.